Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds: The distance function from isoperimetric sets

-Observe that by \autoref{thm:viscoimpldistri} the statement is equivalent to the following\\ \textbf{Claim}: the supremum of the values of the Laplacians of lower supporting functions as in \autoref{def:viscosity} of $f$ at touching points on $X\setminus\overline{E}$ is lower than the infimum of the values of Laplacians of upper supporting functions of $f$ at touching points on $E$.
+Observe that, by \autoref{thm:viscoimpldistri}, {\eqref{eq:adimensional laplacian comparison} in the case $K=0$} is equivalent to the following claim.\\ \textbf{Claim}: the supremum of the values of the Laplacians of lower supporting functions of $f$ (as in \autoref{def:viscosity}) at touching points on $X\setminus\overline{E}$ is lower than the infimum of the values of Laplacians of upper supporting functions of $f$ at touching points on $E$.
 Indeed, if this statement holds, then letting $c$ be any value between the supremum and the infimum of the two sets, then $\Delta f\le c$ holds on $X\setminus \overline{E}$ in the viscosity sense and $\Delta f\ge c$ holds on $E$, again in the viscosity sense.
 By \autoref{thm:viscoimpldistri}, \eqref{eq:adimensional laplacian comparison} holds also in the sense of distributions. \\ Observe that also the converse implication holds, again by the same kind of arguments.
-Since we will not need this implication we omit the proof.
+Since we will not need this implication we omit its proof.